paul-hammant/tbd/content/monorepos/index.md

 * I now want to change `TheORMweDepOn`, because a change to `MyTeamsApplication` needs me to do that.

 In Google, rather than feed into the backlog of the team that maintains `TheORMweDepOn` (which may exist as a part time committee rather than a team), the developer in question would make the change themselves.
-Perhaps they'd make it in the same commit as the the first usage of it for `MyTeamsApplication`.
+Perhaps they had make it in the same commit as the the first usage of it for `MyTeamsApplication`.
 In the code review cycle (Google do common code ownership), the approvers for the `TheORMweDepOn` would see all the changes together.
 The larger change is all accepted or rejected (to be remediated) atomically.